TL;DR

 7. SyncSketch

 SyncSketch offers its users a real-time collaborative media review in the cloud.
-While this project management tool provides a fun way to collect feedback, it doesn’t offer task management, which can reduce the efficacy of marketing and creative teams.
+While this project management tool provides a fun way to collect feedback, it doesn’t offer task management, which can slow down marketing and creative teams.

-SyncSketch is designed to help boutique creative agencies and visual effects, animation, and gaming professionals to supercharge their remote workflow.
+It’s designed for boutique creative agencies and professionals in visual effects, animation, and gaming to supercharge their remote workflow.

 8. Kollaborate

-Kollaborate is a cloud workflow platform for video professionals.
-It’s produced by Digital Rebellion, and it offers integration with its other suite of apps.
-But in order to get the full benefits of this online proofing software, users run the risk of getting pulled into an ecosystem that could be counterproductive.
+Kollaborate is a cloud workflow platform for video professionals from Digital Rebellion.
+It integrates with their other apps, but to get the full benefits of this online proofing software, users run the risk of getting pulled into an ecosystem that could be counterproductive.

-This project management platform is designed strictly for video editing and reviewing professionals allowing them an Instant real-time feedback from colleagues and clients until the project reaches approval.
+This project management platform is designed strictly for video editing and reviewing, allowing for instant real-time feedback from colleagues and clients until the project is approved.

 9. Cospective